SCFormulaElectric/USC-Electrical-Systems/README.md

-USC Formula Electric Electrical Schematics and Board Designs
+#USC Formula Electric Electrical Schematics and Board Designs

+Documentation Notes:
+  - Update doumentation.md file in each directory with the appropriate changes made
+  - On schematics, please use boxes to section of parts of the circuit and use text boxes to describe functionality